Kevin McStay

 Kevin McStay (born 9 May 1962) is an Irish Gaelic football manager, commentator, analyst and former player.
-He has been manager of the senior Mayo county team since 2022.

-McStay was educated at St Jarlath's College in Tuam during the 1970s, playing for the school team.
-In retirement from playing McStay became an analyst with The Sunday Game; however, he remained involved as a manager and coach.
+Educated at St Jarlath's College in Tuam during the 1970s, McStay played for the school team.
+In retirement from playing, McStay became an analyst and co-commentator with The Sunday Game; however, he remained involved as a manager and coach.
+He was manager of Roscommon between 2015 and 2018 and of his native Mayo county team between 2022 and 2025.

 Early and personal life

 Born in Castlebar, County Mayo, McStay was introduced to the game by his father, a former player with Tuam Stars.
-His brother, Paul McStay, and his brother-in-law, Liam McHale, also played with Mayo.
+His brother, Paul, and his brother-in-law, Liam McHale, also played with Mayo.

 Army career

 McStay was an officer in the Irish Army from 1982 to 2013.
 He reached the rank of lieutenant colonel.
-He served in Lebanon twice as part of the UN’s peacekeeping forces and had a NATO-led stint in Kosovo.
+He served in Lebanon twice as part of the UN's peacekeeping forces and had a NATO-led stint in Kosovo.

 Playing career

 College and club

 McStay played some Gaelic football at college level with St Muredach's College and St Jarlath's College; however, he experienced little success before coming to prominence at under-age levels with the Ballina Stephenites club.

 A two-time championship medal winner with the Ballina Stephenites senior club, he later won a championship medal with Roscommon Gaels.

 McStay also lined out for Ballymun Kickhams.